openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 #### Reducing Service Delivery Operational Tooling
-Service Delivery, operating Red Hat's Managed OpenShift offerings (OpenShift Dedicated (OSD), Red Hat OpenShift on AWS (ROSA) and Azure Red Hat OpenShift (ARO) ) is keenly aware of the issues motivating the Change Management / Maintenance Schedule concept.
+Service Delivery, operating Red Hat's Managed OpenShift offerings (OpenShift Dedicated (OSD), Red Hat OpenShift on AWS (ROSA) and Azure Red Hat OpenShift (ARO) ) is keenly aware of the challenges motivating the Change Management / Maintenance Schedule concept.
 This is evidenced by their design and implementation of tooling to fill the gaps in the platform the preceding sections suggest exist.